Devjyupeter/Interactive-Hardware/README.md

 To assemble this system gather the materials mentioned in Requirements and Materials.

 ### Follow these steps to upload the code to Arduino UNO:

-1. Open Arduino IDE
-2. Get the code from [here](https://github.com/Devjyupeter/Interactive-Hardware/blob/master/my_project.ino)
+1. Get the code file from [here](https://github.com/Devjyupeter/Interactive-Hardware/blob/master/my_project.ino)

-## Usage
-Before turning on the the system create a hotspot or connect to any access point(*Note*:- Change the credentials accordingly in the code of ESP8266 Wifi shield before uploading to it.).
-Now Turn ON the system by providing a 9V to 12V power supply.
+2. Connect the Arduino to the computer with the cable.
+3. Open the code file in Arduino IDE.
+4. Select the COM port to which the Arduino is connected.
+5. Press Ctrl+U or goto Sketch-> upload.